bojanvandamme/DataVisualisation18-19/README.md

 ## Assignment 4

-Assignment 4 is a linear node based video, which shows 5 of the biggest LEGO sets for each year, starting when LEGO first began in 1949 up until 2019.
-And ompares their amount of bricks
+Assignment 4 are 2 linear node based videos, which shows 5 of the biggest LEGO sets for each year, starting when LEGO first began in 1949 up until 2019.
+And vompares their amount of bricks.
+One video is a fast video, to compare the amount, the other is a slwoer video so you can read information about it.

 ## Assignment 5
+# Million Dollar BILL

+Assignment 5 is a node based datavisualisation with Node Box, that compare the top 100 richest people in the world.